What Is A Heat Pump?

 What Is A Furnace?

-Contrary to a heat pump, a furnace uses natural gas, oil, or propane as a fuel source to generate heat for the entire dwelling space.
+Contrary to a heat pump, a furnace uses natural gas, oil, or propane as a fuel source to provide heat for the entire dwelling space.
 Furnaces are typically located indoors in a basement, utility closet, or, sometimes, in an attic.
 A furnace works with an initial call for heat from the comfort control (the thermostat).
 The vent motor engages and starts to spin.
 Then it pulls in a pressure switch which sends a signal to the circuit board to begin the ignition process, and the fuel source ignites.
 A thermocouple or a flame sensor senses the flame.
 Once that happens, the blower is signaled to start.
 The blower sends air across the heat exchanger and provides warm air for the home.

-Heat Pump Vs. Furnace
+Our Guide: Heat Pump vs. Furnace

 However, there are a few other differences you should consider: